 Using a dipole antenna like the one pictured, it’s possible to broadcast coverage for any size field you will ever encounter.
 There are many plans for building dipoles on the web, or you can order a pre-constructed dipole on eBay.
 Use a pole or PVC pipe to raise the antenna for better field coverage.
 We use two joined PVC sections for easier break-down.

 For radios we use the RIGID X4 work radios with 3000mAh LiPo batteries, which will run the radios 3-4 days.
 These too can be purchased on eBay.
 Remove the RIGID battery connector and solder on the LiPo connector of your choice.
 The radios are placed one per lane, but the sound volume and quality are good enough to have one radio between every two lanes.

 As for the LED clock, this can be built for under $400 using the module from Embedded-Ability.
-The Embedded-Ability module interfaces straight to the output of GliderScore, and keeps the clock synchronized with the audio files.
+Their GliderScore Display Interface board connects straight to the output of GliderScore via a USB-to-Serial adapter and keeps the clock synchronized with the audio files.
 Chris has created a manual using the experiences from both of our LED clock building projects, and you will find both the build instructions and parts needed to build this clock.

 I’ve attached a picture [below] of the clock in direct sunlight, and it’s easily visible from 250-meters.
 The picture is from before I added a red colored acrylic cover, which further enhanced contrast.